 Open the curtains or roller blinds as soon as you rise, and don’t close them until it’s necessary.
 This action could save you hours every day in lighting costs.

 Ensure lights are not left on in unattended rooms, and turn off appliances and power down technology rather than leave them on ‘standby’.
 Power is still consumed in the standby mode.

 LED lights are low-power, and they need changing less often.
 Did you know LED lights can last 50,000 hours?
 At best, you may get 2000 hours from a traditional bulb.
 Using LED lights inside and outdoors (if you’re not using solar-powered lighting) will save you money, so make the switch today.

 Dry your washing and air your clothes etc outside

 While the dryer can air your linen and clothes – it uses energy.
 Use the wind and sun to air and dry your washing on a nice day.
 Our grandparents used an outdoor clothesline, and drying the washing outdoors was free.
 It can be for you too, use a portable clothesline on nice days and finish the drying process with the clothes dryer – it will take less time and therefore costs less.

 Insulate your walls and ceilings

-During the colder months of the year, many households use a lot of energy heating up rooms.
+During the colder months of the year, many households use a lot of energy to heat up rooms.
 If your walls, ceilings, and roof are not properly insulated, you can lose a lot of heat in a room and end up with huge electricity bills (or a chilly room in winter!).
 Insulating your walls can help to prevent heat from escaping from your home, so you don’t need to keep your heater on all day.

-Invest in eco-friendly, energy saving appliances
+Invest in eco-friendly, energy-saving appliances

 It’s also a good idea to replace the bulbs in your home with LED bulbs – while these are more expensive, they’re well worth it as they use a fraction of the electricity and last far longer.